engineglue/task_tracker/README.md

 Let me know if you have any questions or need help.

-Note that task tracker doesn't currently support versioning.
+Note that task tracker doesn't currently support versioning and it needs protection from SQL injection.
 Feel free to make contributions.
-If the demand is high enough, I'd be happy to implement it myself.
+I'd be happy to implement these features myself.
 Let me know.
 Thanks for stopping by!